srcreigh/srcreigh.github.io/src/blog/drafts/preparing-for-uw-cs-coop.markdown

 **Window Management**: Tools that help you efficiently use your screen space.
 * `xmonad`: My only experience with tiling window managers.
 It tiles windows, and also can be configured quite extensively.
-* Awesome Window Manager / `awm`: Cool people I know use this one too, so it migth be worth a try.
+* Awesome Window Manager / `awm`: Cool people I know use this one too, so it might be worth a try.

 **Writing documents**: Typesetting math homework, blog posts, etc.
 * [Markdown](http://daringfireball.net/projects/markdown/): A simple document format for writing html.